mdn/wp-promote-mdn/README.txt

 = Why? =

-MDN makes the best docs on the web for the web.
-Other sites get higher spots in search results because they have more inbound links.
-This plugin helps to promote MDN in search results by automatically creating inbound links for it.
+MDN makes the best docs on the web, for the web.

+= What are locale-specific links? =

+By default, most links will go to a locale-agnostic url which will redirect to a translated page if one is avaialble.
+Ideally we want to avoid redirects.
+So, locale-specific links are maintained by the MDN community for some locales.

+Using locale-specific links will improve your readers' experience.

 == Screenshots ==